 We all know that pore strips are super satisfying to use, but do they actually work?
 If you’ve ever wondered how pore strips work or if they’re safe for your skin, we spoke with a couple of skincare experts to get the truth.

-“Yes, a pore strip can remove up to one week of dirt, oil, and build up in minutes,” says dermatologist, Dr. Michelle Henry.
+Pore strips are made from woven material, combined with an adhesive, or in the case of Bioré, c-bond technology, that helps to attach to oil plugs in your nose.
+Now do these pore strips actually work?
+Dermatologist Dr. Michelle Henry says “Yes, a pore strip can remove up to one week of dirt, oil, and pore buildup in minutes.
 Since all acne begins with a clogged pore, any efforts to treat clogged pores in the early stages can really help acne lesions from getting worse.

 “Pore strips are great for blackheads and blocked pores as an adjunct to your skincare routine,” says Erica Palmer, head of Bioré Skincare R&D. They work best when they are used right after your skin has been exposed to moisture.
 Applying pore strips right after a shower or after the skin has been exposed to steam are both perfect times.
 Moisture helps pores slightly open, loosening the plugs and allowing for easier removal.